-489. As explained above in Section 2, a set of criteria (e.g. representativeness/importance of the areas of monitoring for establishing areas of assessment; presence of impacts of pressures in monitoring areas; sufficiency of quality assured data for establishing the areas of assessment covering as many as possible IMAP Common Indicators to the extent possible, and ensuring that adequate consideration is given to the risk based principle (both in pristine areas and areas under pressure) was applied to propose the scope of the areas of monitoring.
-Namely, the first element that was considered for the implementation of the nested approach is the definition of the areas of assessment areas defined by the concerned CPs were used, in case they were compatible with IMAP requirements; in case of the Contracting Parties that are EU MS, if inconsistency appeared between IMAP requirements and MSFD MRUs, the necessary adjustments were undertaken.
+494.489.
+As explained above in Section 2, a set of criteria (e.g. representativeness/importance of the areas of monitoring for establishing areas of assessment; presence of impacts of pressures in monitoring areas; sufficiency of quality assured data for establishing the areas of assessment covering as many as possible IMAP Common Indicators to the extent possible, and ensuring that adequate consideration is given to the risk based principle (both in pristine areas and areas under pressure) was applied to propose the scope of the areas of monitoring.
+Namely, the first element that was considered for the implementation of the nested approach is the definition of the areas of assessment within the Western Mediterranean Sea based on the areas of monitoring.
+The existing monitoring and assessment areas defined by the concerned CPs were used, in case they were compatible with IMAP requirements; in case of the Contracting Parties that are EU MS, if inconsistency appeared between IMAP requirements and MSFD MRUs, the necessary adjustments were undertaken.

-490. To better understand differences in the spatial coverage of the SAUs the percentage (%) of surface area of the IMAP SAUs with monitoring data reported to the total area of the coastal assessment zone is calculated and shown in Table I in Annex IX (CH 4.3.4).
+495.490.
+To better understand differences in the spatial coverage of the SAUs the percentage (%) of surface area of the IMAP SAUs with monitoring data reported to the total area of the coastal assessment zone is calculated and shown in Table I in Annex IX (CH 4.3.4).
 Further to this criterion, the spatial distribution of monitoring stations and its comparison with the sufficiency of quality-assured data as collated for NEAT application were analyzed as provided here-below in Table 4.3.4.1 and elaborated in Table I in Annex IX (CH 4.3.4).
 Table II in Annex IXI (CH 4.3.4) provides the spatial coverage of monitoring data collected per each SAU in the Western Mediterranean Sea and per environmental matrix (sediments, biota) and per contaminant group (trace metals (TM), PAHs, PCBs) separately.
 Table 4.3.4.1. and Table III in Annex IX (CH 4.3.4)) provides the temporal coverage of monitoring data used again per each SAU in the Western Mediterranean Sea and per environmental matrix (sediments, biota) and per contaminant group (trace metals (TM), PAHs, PCBs) separately.
 Table 4.3.4.1.

-491. For the scope of CI17 monitoring in the Western Mediterranean Sea, the CPs have set 91.5% of the monitoring stations in the coastal zone and no data on contaminants were reported for the period 2017-2022 for any of the offshore stations.
+496.491.
+For the scope of CI17 monitoring in the Western Mediterranean Sea, the CPs have set 91.5% of the monitoring stations in the coastal zone and no data on contaminants were reported for the period 2017-2022 for any of the offshore stations.
 Only some data on sediments in Spanish offshore waters were reported for 2016 corresponding to 4% of total number of records.
 Despite that data were reported for 67% of the coastal IMAP SAUs in the CWMS by France, Spain and Italy, whereby there is a lack of data for whole southern coasts of Algeria and Tunisia.
 Hence the integrated assessment using the NEAT tool for this subdivision would be unreliable (Table I Annex IX (CH 4.3.4)).
-In addition, based on the highest spatiotemporal coverage of data per matrix and per contaminant, reliable assessments using the NEAT tool can be made for the coastal zone of ALBS subdivision for metals in sediments and biota and for the subdivision CWMS corresponding to French, Spanish and Italian monitoring areas was assessed just for the 1st level using the NEAT tool without any further spatial integration.
+In addition, based on the highest spatiotemporal coverage of data per matrix and per contaminant, reliable assessments using the NEAT tool coastal zone of TYRS subdivision for metals, PAHs and PCBs in sediments.
+The coastal part of the subdivision CWMS corresponding to French, Spanish and Italian monitoring areas was assessed just for the 1st level using the NEAT tool without any further spatial integration.